 Some years ago, we asked ourselves what we could do to help protect our planet and the answer was clear: we needed to reduce our carbon footprint.
-We would commit to an R&D programme to create more environmentally sustainable materials and provide more innovative and responsible solutions for our clients.
+We would commit to an R&D programme to create more environmentally sustainable and eco friendly packaging materials and provide more innovative and responsible solutions for our clients.

 In our aim to contribute to sustainability in the food packaging sector, at SP Group we have embarked on an improvement and innovation project for our machinery, our production processes and our method of sourcing new, more-recyclable materials.
 The project focuses on several research and development areas.

 We are promoting the use of renewable resources that allow us to produce packaging that is 100% biodegradable, compostable and biobased.
 These materials have to be broken down in specific facilities, such as industrial composting plants, which have the ideal conditions of temperature and humidity.
 In Spain it is currently quite difficult to sort these materials and break them down.

 We encourage the use of materials containing a high percentage of recycled plastic.
 This is why we have invested in machinery that not only allows industrial recycled material to be reincorporated but also post-consumer PET, which is certified food safe.

 An excellent redesign process makes it possible to swap a multilayer structure for a monomaterial one.
 The use of a single polymer hugely increases the quality of the post-consumer recycled material obtained.

 The incorporation of post-industrial and post-consumer recycled material to PET structures has drastically reduced the carbon footprint of manufacturing plants using this process.
 We have also reduced the microns in many of our structures and eliminated the chlorine products.